 Let me guess your first reaction.
-You’re ready to jump in with advice and a study plan.
-Your anger might also lead you to consider a punishment.
+You’re ready to jump in with advice and a study plan for your teen.
+Your anger might also lead you to consider a punishment for their poor grades.

 Don’t, cautions Joan Rooney, who directs the tutors for The Princeton Review’s online Homework Help and is a mom herself.
 “Teens are at a place where they should start doing some of their own assessing and analyzing.”